SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Guild.md

 ## Constraints

-- The **names** of the players will be **always unique.**
+- The **names** of the players will be **always unique**
-- You will always have a player added before receiving methods that manipulate the Guild's players.
+- You will always have a player added before receiving methods that manipulate the Guild's players

 ## Examples